andrewwutw/build-djgpp/README.md

 ### Thanks

-This script is based on spec file from DJGPP source rpm files :
+This script is based on spec file from DJGPP source rpm files by Andris Pavenis :

 <http://ap1.pp.fi/djgpp/index.html>